NATO chief, in speech to Congress, declares Trump's push for more defense spending is working

 “After years of reducing defense budgets, all allies have stopped the cuts and all allies have increased their defense spending.
 Before they were cutting billions, now they are adding billions,” he said.

-Stoltenberg told lawmakers that European allies and Canada have spent an addition $41 billion in the last two years and that by the end of 2020, that figure will rise to $100 billion.
+Stoltenberg told lawmakers that European allies and Canada have spent an additional $41 billion in the last two years and that by the end of 2020, that figure will rise to $100 billion.

-“That money will allow us to invest in e new capabilities our armed forces need, including advanced fighter aircraft, attack helicopters, missile defense and surveillance drones,” he said.
+“That money will allow us to invest in new capabilities our armed forces need, including advanced fighter aircraft, attack helicopters, missile defense and surveillance drones,” he said.
 “This is good for Europe and it is good for America.”

 In a wide-ranging speech in which he talked about NATO’s importance in winning the Cold War and fighting Russian aggression and terrorism, he also praised the U.S. and NATO’s effort to defeat ISIS in the Middle East -- saying the coalition made “remarkable progress.”